bentomhall/nih-system/homebrewery/world/player-options.md

 **Two-handed** You can choose to forgo your proficiency bonus to the attack roll with two-handed weapons.
 If you still hit, you can add twice your proficiency bonus to the damage dealt.

 ### Spellcasting
 By 2nd level, you have learned to draw on the magic of other planes to cast spells much like a wizard does.
 Unlike a wizard, you do not use a spellbook.
-See chapter 10 of the Player’s Handbook for the general rules of spellcasting and the end of this document for the planar warrior spell list.
+See chapter 10 of the Player's Handbook for the general rules of spellcasting and the end of this document for the planar warrior spell list.

 #### Spell Slots
 The planar warrior table shows how many spell slots you have to cast your spells of 1st level or higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.

 #### Spells Known of 1st Level and Higher
 You know two 1st-level spells of your choice from the planar warrior spell list.